Sly-Ry/Weather-Whether/README.md

 Updates coming soon
 - Whenever the user clicks on a city in the search history they are presented with current and future conditions for that city again

+credit to my teammate Andrew Wales for assisting me throughout this assignment. (this guy came in clutch)

 URL: https://sly-ry.github.io/WorldWide-Weather/